Below is an overview of the basics of Florida probate law.

 Although any beneficiary or creditor can initiate probate, normally the person named in the will as Personal Representative, also known as the executor in other states, starts the process by filing the original will with the court and filing a Petition for Administration with the probate court.
 If there is no will, typically a close relative of the decedent who expects to inherit from the estate will file the Petition for Administration.

-3. Who is Eligible to Serve as Personal Representative for a Florida Estate?
+3. Who is Eligible to Serve as Personal Representative Under Florida Probate Law?

 4. How is the Personal Representative Chosen?